• Skip to primary navigation

 Boston Medical Group specializes in diagnosing and treating men’s sexual health conditions, including erectile dysfunction and premature ejaculation.

-During an evaluation, physicians may assess several factors that can influence sexual health, including:
+During an evaluation, physicians may assess:

-• cardiovascular health and circulation
+• Cardiovascular health and blood flow

-• cholesterol levels and other risk factors
+• Cholesterol levels and risk factors for heart disease

-• lifestyle habits such as diet, exercise, smoking, and alcohol use
+• Lifestyle habits such as diet, exercise, smoking, and alcohol use

-Addressing lifestyle factors such as diet and cholesterol levels can play an important role in improving vascular health and supporting sexual function.
+Addressing lifestyle factors such as diet, managing cholesterol, and reducing saturated fat intake can play an important role in improving vascular health and supporting sexual function.
+Men experiencing persistent symptoms should consider speaking with a qualified specialist to explore effective treatment options.

 Footer